Salt Lake City, Utah - April 7, 2025

 From Middle School to Industry

 Looking downstream, she’s also thinking about the next generation.
-Dr. Enyenihi helps lead Human Innovation Day: Exploring Career Paths to Biotechnology, an annual March event supported by the Salt Lake Education Foundation and Mayor Erin Mendenhall's Tech Lake City initiative.
-The 2025 event will expose middle schoolers to real-world applications of biotech—from sustainable aviation fuel to bioreactors.
+Dr. Enyenihi helps lead Human Innovation Day: Exploring Career Paths to Biotechnology, an event supported by the Salt Lake Education Foundation and Mayor Erin Mendenhall's Tech Lake City initiative.
+The event will expose middle schoolers to real-world applications of biotech—from sustainable aviation fuel to bioreactors.

 Dr. Atim Enyenihi with Salt Lake City Mayor Erin Mendenhall at a site visit